aarongermeroth/Final-Project-2/README.md

 Github & Git Tutorial

-Author:Aaron Germeroth
+Author: Aaron Germeroth

-The purpose of this tutorial is to explain Github and Git to new users whohave never senn it beofre.
+The purpose of this tutorial is to explain Github and Git to new users who have never seen it before.

-The traget audience is high schoolers or and new beginners to coding and computer work
+The traget audience is high schoolers or and new beginners to coding and computer work.